ronoevan/Final_Project/README.md

 4. Selected Python libraries will be used for EDA, data wrangling, GUI development and ML algorithms.

 ## **Do data cleaning:**
-    - identify and remove, where applicable the genomes with sequence coverage, drop columns that are of low importance and may have noisy data
+    - identify and remove, where applicable the genomes with high sequence coverage, drop columns that are of low importance and may have noisy data e.g. non cDNA characters like N and X (for cDNA allowed characters are: ATCG)
     - decide on the interesting features to keep for prediction analysis
 ## **Carry out EDA and provide dataset summary:**
     - Interesting feature for lengths of cDNA and lengths of protein Amino acids